acroquest/apache-loggen-go/README.md

 Apache-loggen-go is a Golang script to generate dummy apache-formatted access log data.
 It can create long-term access log very easily.

+You can get the binary file from [here](https://github.com/acroquest/apache-loggen-go/releases).

 ## Usage

 ```bash